aws-amplify/amplify-category-api/packages/amplify-graphql-api-construct/README_HEAD.md

 });
 ```

-### Import GraphQL Schema from files, instead of inline.
+### Import GraphQL Schema from files, instead of inline

-In this example, we import the schema definition itself from one or more local file, rather than an inline graphql string.
+In this example, we import the schema definition itself from one or more local files, rather than an inline graphql string.

 ```graphql
 # todo.graphql